Monthly Afternoon

-Monthly Afternoon (月刊アフタヌーン, Gekkan Afutanūn) is a Japanese monthly seinen manga anthology published by Kodansha under the Afternoon line of magazines.
-The first issue was released in December 1986.
-Afternoon has spawned many successful manga series such as Oh My Goddess!, Genshiken, Blade of the Immortal and Big Windup!.
-It is part of Kodansha's "1day" series, which also includes the magazines Morning and Evening.
+Monthly Afternoon (月刊アフタヌーン, Gekkan Afutanūn) is a Japanese monthly seinen manga anthology published by Kodansha.
+The first issue was published in December 1986, with new issues released on the 25th of each month.
+Monthly Afternoon has spawned many successful manga series that span a variety of different genres, such as Oh My Goddess!, Blade of the Immortal, Genshiken, and Big Windup!.
+Chapters of each manga series in the magazine are compiled and released as tankōbon volumes under its "Afternoon KC" imprint.
 A spin-off magazine, named good!
-Afternoon, started publishing on November 7, 2008.
+Afternoon, started publishing in November 2008.